 However, if you use the product on tablets with portrait (vertical) orientation, or on smaller screens such as smartphones, you’ll need to scroll horizontally to see all content.

 All pages of the product would need to be fixed, including many pages with large tables of data.
 This would be costly and it’s often difficult to offer responsive variants of large tables without losing meaning.
 Some WCAG guidance suggests that ‘two-dimensional layout for usage or meaning’ may be acceptable.

 We believe that offering support for smaller screens would be a disproportionate burden within the meaning of the accessibility regulations.
 We will make regular further assessments.

 Testing was conducted using:

-If you need support, find any problems not listed on this page, or think we’re not meeting accessibility requirements, please contact us.
+If you need support, you find any problems not listed on this page, or if you think we’re not meeting accessibility requirements, please contact us.

 We’ll consider any requests and get back to you as soon as possible.
 For any general Sage Accounting technical enquiries please call +44 191 479 5911.